ArcanaFramework/arcana/docs/source/processing.rst

 an extension of the attrs_ package (see `https://www.attrs.org/en/stable/extending.html
 <https://www.attrs.org/en/stable/extending.html>`_).
 In this syntax, member
 attributes are either free parameters or placeholders for columns in the dataset the analysis is applied to.
-Decorated "pipeline constructor" methods build the pipelines to perform the analysis.
+Decorated "pipeline builder" methods construct the pipelines to perform the analysis.

-The following toy example has two column placeholders, ``recorded_datafile`` and ``recorded_metadata``, to be linked to source data (*Line 13 & 14*), and three column placeholders, ``preprocessed``, ``derived_image`` and ``summary_metric`` (*Line 15-17*) that can be derived by pipelines created by one of the two implemented pipeline constructor methods ``preprocess_pipeline`` (*Line 26*) and ``create_image_pipeline`` (*Line 56*).
+The following toy example has two column placeholders, ``recorded_datafile`` and ``recorded_metadata``, to be linked to source data (*Line 13 & 14*), and three column placeholders, ``preprocessed``, ``derived_image`` and ``summary_metric`` (*Line 15-17*) that can be derived by pipelines created by one of the two implemented pipeline builder methods ``preprocess_pipeline`` (*Line 26*) and ``create_image_pipeline`` (*Line 56*).

 The :func:`arcana.core.mark.analysis` decorator is used to specify an